ramitaarora/hfla-website-wiki/docs/pending-audit/onboarding/joining-the-hackforla-org-website-team.md

 6. Slack your lead (engineering/developer, Research, Design, Content) a link to the [Team Roster](https://docs.google.com/spreadsheets/d/11u71eT-rZTKvVP8Yj_1rKxf2V45GCaFz4AXA7tS_asM/edit?usp=sharing).
 To ensure you get added to our Github.
 7. Read [Introduction to the Project](Introduction-to-the-Project).
 8. Review [How Hack for LA uses Kanban](https://docs.google.com/document/d/11Fe7mNdmPBP5bD_yLJ1C0_I1TmoK47AuHHrdhdDyWCs/edit).
 9. Add any questions as comments to the guide to improve onboarding experiences.
+10. Have fun!

 ### Other useful links